jalensailin/jalen-token-hud-tweaks/README.md

 # jalen-token-hud-tweaks
-Acknowledgements: Forked from Illandril's Token HUD Scaler.
+Acknowledgements: Forked from Illandril's Token HUD Scaler. https://github.com/illandril/FoundryVTT-token-hud-scale.
+The init.js file came directly from Illandril's mod.
 Also takes some CSS written by Sky.
-Thank you to the creators of Foundry and also all the other module/system/art developers.
+Thank you to both of them, the creators of Foundry, and all the other module/system/art developers.
 Y'all are amazing.

 Description from Illandril's Mod: "Improves the visibility of the Status Effect icons.
 Adjusts the size of token status effects so they fit 3 across for the token (60% larger than standard for 1:1 tokens, much larger than standard for double-sized tokens, slightly smaller than standard for half-size tokens), and increases the opacity of the background behind both the Token HUD and Status Effect icons."